Totius (poet): Life

+Jacob Daniël du Toit was born on the 21 February 1877 in Paarl, Cape Colony (present-day, South Africa) to Elizabeth Jacoba Joubert and Stephanus Jacobus du Toit, the leader of the First Afrikaans language movement.

 The poet D.J.
 Opperman compiled brief biographical notes in Afrikaans about Du Toit.
 Du Toit began his education at the Huguenot Memorial School at Daljosafat in the Cape (1883–1885).
 He then moved to a German mission school named Morgensonne near Rustenburg from 1888 to 1890 before returning, between 1890 and 1894, to his original school at Daljosafat.
 Later he attended a theological college at Burgersdorp before becoming a military chaplain with the Boer Commandos during the Second Boer War.

 After the war, he studied at the Free University in Amsterdam and received a Doctor of Theology degree.
 He became an ordained minister of the Reformed Church of South Africa and from 1911 he was a professor at the Theological College of this Reformed Church in Potchefstroom.
 On the celebration of his sixtieth birthday, Totius was honoured throughout South Africa.
 On the behalf of the nation, the FAK presented him with a Van Wouw-statuette as a token of gratitude for his work as a poet, Bible translator, cultural leader and academic.
 He also received a travel grant which enabled him and his wife to visit the Biblical countries and Europe.
 His impressions of these visits to foreign lands are included in the collection Skemering (1948).
 (The word Skemering is a pun and difficult to translate.
 It can be interpreted as "twilight" but also as "faint recollection").
 In the same year, he also received honorary doctorates upon him by the University of Stellenbosch and the Gemeentelike Universiteit, Amsterdam.

 Du Toit was a deeply religious man and a conservative one in most senses.
 His small son died of an infection and his young daughter, Wilhelmina, was killed by lightning, falling into his arms dead as she ran towards him.
 Du Toit recorded this calamity in the poem "O die pyn-gedagte" (literally "Oh the pain-thoughts").

 Du Toit was responsible for much of the translation of the Bible into Afrikaans, finishing what his father Stephanus Jacobus du Toit had begun.
 He also put a huge amount of work into producing poetic versions of the Psalms in Afrikaans.
 His poetry was in the main lyrical and dealt, inter alia, with faith and with nature, as well as more political themes such as British imperialism and the Afrikaner nation.
 He left behind many collections of poems, including Trekkerswee (1915; “Trekkers' Grief”), Passieblomme (1934; “Passion Flowers”), "Uit donker Afrika" (1936; "From deep inside Africa") as well as a volume of poetry rhymed Psalms were published.

 He was on the committee that founded Potchefstroom Gimnasium in 1907 and chancellor of the Potchefstroom University for Christian Higher Education, from 1951-1953.